cutlersr/iggypop/README.rst

 `Hybrid` codon optimization
 -----------------

-The two main methods of optimizing seqeunces are match_codon_usage (MCU) which randomly samples codons based on their usage frequency, and use_best_codon (UBC).
-MCU generates sequences that typically have CAI values of ~0.75 and UBC generates CAI values of 1.
-In some cases you may want CAI values in between those ranges, for example if you want to create many versions of high CAI sequences (UBC usually generates only 1 sequence).
-The --codon_opt  hybrid parameter allows this with the `--pct` paramater determining the target sequence difference from the input sequence (the default values shoot for ~20% difference).
-You may need to tweak the pct paramater to hit the CAI value you're looking for.
-This is a bit oif a hack based on this comment at the DNAChisel repo.
+The two main methods of optimizing sequences are match_codon_usage (MCU), which randomly samples codons based on their usage frequency, and use_best_codon (UBC).
+MCU generates sequences that typically have `CAI <https://en.wikipedia.org/wiki/Codon_Adaptation_Index.>'_values of ~0.75, and UBC generates CAI values 1.
+In some cases, you may want CAI values between those ranges, for example, to create many versions of high CAI sequences (UBC usually generates only 1 sequence).
+The --codon_opt  hybrid parameter allows this with the `--pct` parameter determining the target sequence difference from the input sequence (the default values shoot for ~20% difference).
+You may need to tweak the pct parameter to hit your desired CAI value.

 .. code:: bash